deeplearning540/deeplearning540.github.io/source/lesson05/content.rst

 * A perceptron takes multiple inputs, multiplies each by a weight value and sums the weighted inputs.
 It then applies an activation function to the sum.
 * Multiple perceptrons can be combined to form a neural network which can solve functions that aren’t linearly separable.
-* We can train a whole neural network with the back propagation algorithm.
-Scikit-learn includes an implementation of this algorithm.
+* We can train a whole neural network with the back propagation algorithm. keras includes an implementation of this algorithm.
-* Training a neural network requires some training data to show the network examples of what to learn.
-* To validate our training we split the the training data into a training set and a test set.
 * To ensure the whole dataset can be used in training and testing we can train multiple times with different subsets of the data acting as training/testing data.
 This is called cross validation.